 History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Medieval stained glass and screen

-Even more intriguing are the windows in the west window, south-west chancel window, and west clerestorey window.
-Here you will find 15th and 16th century symbols of the Fettiplace family (see Swinbrook and East Shefford).
-These pieces of glass were originally at Swinbrook Church, but were given by the antiquarian Wiliiam Fletcher to Rev'd Francis Robinson, who served Stonesfield from 1834-1882.
+Even more intriguing are the windows in the west window, south-west chancel window, and west clerestory window.
+Here you will find 15th and 16th-century symbols of the Fettiplace family (see Swinbrook and East Shefford).
+These pieces of glass were originally at Swinbrook Church, but were given by the antiquarian William Fletcher to Rev'd Francis Robinson, who served Stonesfield from 1834-1882.

 The English Heritage record for Stonesfield church rather unkindly says that the aesthetics of the church was 'destroyed' when the north aisle was added in 1876.

 Slate has been quarried in Stonesfield since Roman times, but it was only in the 16th century that the slate industry really flourished.
 For three centuries Stonesfield slate was highly prized, and it was not until the late 19th century that the industry declined.
 The slate quarry closed in 1911, though numerous old mine shafts can still be seen in and around the village.

 Stonesfield slate is Jurassic limestone, formed over 100 million years ago.
 The slate stone is called 'pendle'.
 It was mined in the Autumn, brought to the surface, then covered in turf and soil.
 This covering retained moisture in the stone.
 When the winter frosts came, the stones were uncovered, and the freezing temperature split the pendle stone.
 The split pieces were then cut into different sizes of slate for roofing.
 Under the tower is a piece of slate hung on the wall.
 The slate was originally used to roof the old rectory (Stonesfield Manor) in 1650.

 Address: The Cross, Stonesfield, Oxfordshire, England, OX29 8QZ